hyungyunlim/obsidian-social-archiver-releases/README.md

 **TikTok DRM:** Some videos may fail due to DRM protection.
 Falls back to original post URL.

-**Rate Limits:** BrightData API has rate limits.
-Managed with queue system and retry logic.

 **Mobile Localhost:** Mobile devices use production API only.

 [View all issues](https://github.com/hyungyunlim/obsidian-social-archiver-releases/issues)